ludwig-lab/pyeCAP/docs/source/pages/ephys.rst

 =====

 The Ephys class provides several ways to work with electrophysiology data.
-An Ephys object is usually instantiated with only a path name to a ripple file or TDT tank or a list of path names.
+An Ephys object is usually instantiated with only a path name to a ripple file or TDT tank or a list of path names (currently, only TDT data is supported).

 .. automodule:: pyeCAP.ephys
     :members: